 Treat

 The rest is add-on treatments to meet your specific skin needs and goals!
 These include skin texture, uneven tone, pigmentation, dry patches, oiliness, acne, aging, and fine lines!
-(This section is still TBD)

 Neurotoxins: All the botulinum derivatives "-tox” belong here!
 When injected into the muscle, it immobilizes and atrophies for 3-5 months, preventing you from making the specific facial expression responsible for the deep lines and wrinkles.
 It also gives your skin a break from the constant folding.
 My go-to age to recommend prevention is mid 20’s, and to start with low low doses and work on frown lines before smile lines.
+I am currently going botox free!

 A great brand to try things out is The Ordinary.
 Click on “formulations by category” to see all the al la carte options for add-ons at a great price point!